If you are feeling lonely, we can help. Find out more online or email your postcode to email@example.com

 - Loneliness does not just affect older people.
 Many other groups in society, from young mums to those with health or mobility issues, experience feelings of loneliness and social isolation.

-- Life transitions can be key triggers for loneliness, from retirement to divorce or separation.
+- Life transitions can be key triggers for feeling lonely, from retirement to divorce or separation.

 - Without the right support at the right time, loneliness can transition from a temporary situation to a chronic issue and can contribute to poor health and pressure on public services.

-Based on this research, we will soon be launching new services to help even more people experiencing loneliness and social isolation – and you can help.
+Based on this research, we are introducing new services to help even more people experiencing loneliness and social isolation.

 Get involved in your community